Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Parametrized Floer theory

 \subsection{Cyclic dilations}

-We study in this subsection the geometric counterpart of an exact Calabi-Yau $A_\infty$-category.
+We consider in this subsection the geometric counterpart of an exact Calabi-Yau on a homologically smooth $A_\infty$-category.
 The precise relationship between these two notions will be established in the next subsection, using Ganatra's construction of the cyclic open-closed string map.

 Take any $\lambda\in[0,\infty]$ with $\lambda\notin\mathcal{P}_M$ if $\lambda<\infty$.
 Recall that the $S^1$-equivariant Hamiltonian Floer cohomology $\mathit{HF}_{S^1}^\ast(\lambda)$ fits into the following Gysin type long exact sequence: